Bothire-Agent-Marketplace/omni-mcp/docs/DEVELOPMENT.md

 **3. Configure Environment Variables**

-The project uses environment variables for configuration.
-We use a `.env.development.local` file for development, which is ignored by Git.
+The project uses a **hierarchical environment variable system** for configuration.
+Environment variables are loaded in this order of precedence:

+1. `secrets/.env.development.local` (highest priority - your local secrets)
+2. `.env.development.local` (service-specific overrides)
+3. `.env.example` (base configuration)

-Run the setup command to create the initial environment file:
+Run the setup command to create the initial environment files:

 ```bash
 make setup
 ```

-This will create a `.env.development.local` file by copying `.env.development`.
-You must now edit this file and provide the necessary secrets.
+This will create the necessary environment files.
+You must edit `secrets/.env.development.local` and provide your actual API keys and secrets.

-**Essential Variables in `.env.development.local`:**
+**Essential Variables in `secrets/.env.development.local`:**

 | Variable            | Description                                                                               | Default          |
 | ------------------- | ----------------------------------------------------------------------------------------- | ---------------- |